sethtroisi/prime-gap/README.md

 ### TODO

 * Flow
-  * [ ] Finalize script (drops all but high merit records, maybe saves to txt?, writes more data to range? or finalized range?)
 * README.md
 * THEORY.md
   * [ ] Add some theory for only doing one side test.